TitasKu/help/docs/sample-use-case.md

 As you can imagine, your Users are in various stages.
 Some have made a reservation but haven’t ordered yet.
 Others have ordered multiple times but still haven’t reviewed or shared their experience.
 A number of them have been to many events and are loyal advocates of your brand.

 Finally, apart from behavior, some Users have different demographics.
-We don’t just mean gender and age; we assume they’re a food critic, a chef, a vegan, or a client that has a stated preference for privacy and non-smoking.
+We don’t just mean gender and age; we assume they’re a food critic, a chef, a vegan, or a client with a stated preference for privacy and non-smoking.

 ![img](image17.png)